This Is How Fast Romania’s Internet REALLY Is in 2025

 That’s still pretty good and I really don’t think you need more for regular, daily use.

-Romania internet speed: Broadband tests
+Romania internet prices

 The main internet provider in Romania, Digi, has two super cheap, yet very fast internet offers available: